How does Rest Less make money

 If you’re an unmarried couple, you may be able to take out a joint couple health insurance policy that could cost much less than paying for two individual plans.
 As long as you live at the same address, this type of policy is offered by many of the major providers.

 However, private medical insurance premiums can be expensive, and the cost will rise as you get older.
-For example, a typical premium for two adults in their 50s with two children could set you back as much as £4,000 or more per year.
-This means cover will be unaffordable for many people, especially given the current cost of living crisis.
+For example, a typical premium for two adults in their 50s with two children could set you back as much as £4,000 or more per year, depending on which provider you go to and the level of cover chosen.
+This means cover may be unaffordable for many people, especially given the current cost of living crisis.

 2. You may be able to access drugs and treatments that aren’t available on the NHS